-Though not typically a defense by itself, amnesia is a factor courts can consider when determining whether someone is competent to stand trial.
+Though not typically a defense by itself, a judge can consider amnesia when determining whether someone is competent to stand trial.
 (For more on the competency standard, see Competency to Stand Trial.)

-When considering whether amnesia compromises one's ability to stand trial, courts looks at factors like the following:
+When considering whether amnesia compromises one's ability to stand trial, courts look at factors like the following:

 While a claim of amnesia is rarely determinative of guilt or innocence, the judge or jury can consider it when deciding the penalty for the crime.